KoketsoMalatji/KoketsoMalatji/README.md

 - 👋 Hi, I’m @KoketsoMalatji
 - 👀 I’m interested in Programming
 - 🌱 I’m currently in an online Software Engineering programme at ALXAfrica
-- 💞️ I’m looking to collaborate on any projects that might help me in being a Software engineer
+- 💞️ I’m looking to collaborate on any projects that might help me in being a Software Engineer
 - 📫 How to reach me koketsosean209@gmail.com

 <!---